History of the Jews in Austria: The Middle Ages

-A document from the 10th century that determined equal rights between the Jewish and Christian merchants in the Danube implies a Jewish population in Vienna at this point, though again, there is no concrete proof.
+A document from the 10th century that determined equal rights between the Jewish and Christian merchants along the Danube implies a Jewish population in Vienna at this point, though again, there is no concrete proof.
 The existence of a Jewish community in the area is only known for sure after the start of the 12th century when two synagogues existed.
 In the same century, the Jewish settlement in Vienna increased with the absorption of Jewish settlers from Bavaria and from the Rhineland.

 At the start of the 13th century, the Jewish community began to flourish.
 One of the main reasons for the prosperity was the declaration by Holy Roman Emperor Frederick II that the Jews were a separate ethnic and religious group, and were not bound to the laws that targeted the Christian population.
 Following this declaration, in July 1244, the emperor published a bill of rights for Jews, which barred them from many jobs, businesses, and educational opportunities, but allowed for rights to sales, thus encouraging them to work in the money lending business, encouraged the immigration of additional Jews to the area, and promised protection and autonomous rights, such as the right to judge themselves and the right to collect taxes.
 This bill of rights affected other kingdoms in Europe such as Hungary, Poland, Lithuania, Silesia and Bohemia, which had high concentrations of Jews.

-During this period, the Jewish population mainly dealt with commerce and the collection of taxes and also gained key positions in many other aspects of life in Austria.
 In 1204, the first documented synagogue in Austria was constructed.
 In addition, Jews went through a period of religious freedom and relative prosperity; a group of families headed by notable rabbis settled in Vienna — these learned men were later referred to as "the wise men of Vienna".
 The group established a beit midrash that was considered to be the most prominent school of Talmudic studies in Europe at the time.